The Global Shift Network

 This same quantitative logic applies to our Middle East tracking.
 Analysing political speeches out of the region provides very little actionable data.
 Instead, we monitor the immediate pricing of Brent Crude and the performance of major defence ETFs.

 A sudden spike in oil futures indicates that the market genuinely believes physical supply lines through the Strait of Hormuz are at risk.
 It is a direct quantification of fear.
-When you combine this market data with algorithmic keyword scraping (tracking the frequency of words like "drill", "incursion", or "strike" across global news feeds), you create a robust, two-factor authentication for geopolitical tension.
+When you combine this market data with algorithmic keyword scraping, you create a robust, two-factor authentication for geopolitical tension.

 Our algorithms continuously scrape OSINT feeds and correlate them with live financial data to generate a daily Risk Score for the world's most vulnerable maritime chokepoints.